Get a property report and suburb profile for any property in Lewisham

 Lewisham suburb profile

 Lewisham is a charming inner-west suburb of Sydney, located approximately 8km from the CBD.
-Known for its leafy streets and historic architecture, Lewisham offers a blend of suburban tranquility and urban convenience.
-The suburb is well-served by public transport, including a train station and bus routes, making it an ideal location for commuters.
+Known for its leafy streets and heritage architecture, Lewisham offers a blend of suburban tranquility and urban convenience.
+The suburb is well-connected by public transport, including Lewisham railway station and light rail services, making it an ideal location for commuters.
 With a strong sense of community, Lewisham boasts a variety of local cafes, parks, and schools, appealing to families and professionals alike.
-Its proximity to vibrant neighboring suburbs like Newtown and Marrickville adds to its appeal, offering residents easy access to a diverse range of dining and entertainment options.
+Its proximity to vibrant neighboring suburbs like Newtown and Marrickville adds to its appeal, offering residents access to a diverse range of cultural and dining experiences.

 Lewisham property market performance

-Lewisham's property market has shown varied performance over the past 12 months.
-House values have increased by 8.5%, bringing the median house price to $1.98 million, while unit values have remained stable with a median price of $915,000.
+Lewisham’s property market has shown varied performance over the past 12 months.
+House values have increased by 9%, bringing the median house price to $1.98 million, while unit values have seen a modest rise of 1.5%, with the median unit price at $907,500.
 This indicates a stronger demand for houses compared to units in the area.

-Sales activity has been moderate, with 6 houses and 17 units sold in the past three months.
-Units are selling faster than houses, with a median of 49 days on the market compared to 62 days for houses, suggesting a relatively quicker turnover in the unit market.
+Sales activity has been moderate, with 7 houses and 18 units sold over the past 12 months.
+Houses are taking longer to sell, with a median of 62 days on the market, compared to 49 days for units, suggesting a quicker turnover in the unit market.

-The rental market in Lewisham has seen minimal changes for houses, with no change in average rent, while units have experienced a 5% increase in rent over the last 12 months, indicating a growing demand for rental units.
+The rental market in Lewisham has experienced stability for houses, with no change in average rent over the last 12 months, while units have seen a significant increase of 7.7%, indicating a growing demand for rental units.

 Median price - houses$1.98MPast 3 months